lambdaclass/era_vm/docs/general.md

 Explain how calls to precompiles work, use keccak as an example as it's used on every deployment (it goes to the `keccak.yul` contract which then uses the `precompile` opcode).
 What are system contracts?
 What's a system call?
 Show some examples (deployer, nonce holder, L2BaseToken) and what they're used for.

-**System contracts** are special contracts within the Ethereum network that serve essential functions for the blockchain's operation.
-Unlike user-deployed contracts, system contracts are integral to the underlying protocol and typically manage critical operations (like transaction processing, state management and token handling).

-**System calls** are the invocation of functions within these system contracts, ensuring that foundational operations (like contract deployment and nonce tracking) are executed securely and efficiently.

-Here are some examples of system contracts and their typical uses:

-- **Deployer**: Manages the deployment of new contracts on the network.
-It handles the creation of contracts, ensuring that they are correctly initialized and deployed to the correct address space.
-Every time a new smart contract is deployed, the deployer contract is involved in creating and assigning the correct address to that contract.

-- **Nonce Holder**: Tracks and manages the nonce associated with each address.
-Before processing a transaction, the network verifies the nonce using the `Nonce Holder` contract to confirm its validity.

-- **L2BaseToken**: Manages the base token (often Ether) on L2.
-This contract handles deposits, withdrawals, and other token-related operations within L2.
-When users deposit Ether into a L2, the `L2BaseToken` contract ensures that their tokens are correctly accounted for on the L2.

 ## `context.get_context_u128` opcode, msg.value, payable functions

 In EraVM, `msg.value` is mapped to a 128-bit context value (`register_context_u128`), an essential part of the VMState.